Skip to main content

 Frosty fern

 Although called a frosty fern or a spike moss, Selaginella kraussiana isn’t actually a true fern or moss.
-Measuring about 6 to 12 inches tall, it features green leaves with frosty, silvery tips which make it an ideal holiday plant.
+Measuring about 6 to 12 inches tall, it features green leaves with festive silvery tips.
 The perfect temperature range for it is between 60 and 70 degrees Fahrenheit indoors, where it does best with bright indirect light.

 Investing in a Christmas tree isn’t a must during the holidays.
 It’s not the easiest option for many living spaces, personal budgets, and cleaning schedules, and it’s certainly not the best option for the environment.
 If you simply don’t want a large tree, take a look at mini Christmas trees and other small, festive houseplants.
-With proper care, these foliage plants can give your home winter vibes that can last years down the line.
+With proper care, these foliage plants can give your home winter vibes while also lasting years down the line.

 Stacey Nguyen